erolsumeyra/Yuz-Tanima/README.md

   In addition to finding solutions to the classical TSP, including the asymmetric cost problems: the distance from point A to point B equals the distance from point B to point A.

   In this example, we consider a salesman traveling in Turkey.
 The salesman starts in Istanbul and has to visit a set of cities on a business trip before returning home.
-The problem then consists of finding the shortest tour which visits every city.Also the objective is the same as total travel distance, but this is not always the case.
+The problem then consists of finding the shortest tour which visits every city.
+Also the objective is the same as total travel distance, but this is not always the case.
 Because of that, it is a good idea to compute the quantity you want to minimize, rather than simply printing the objective.

 **Description of the Python Code**